Primavalle: History

-The borgata was inaugurated in 1939, developing along the route of Via della Borgata di Primavalle (the current Via Federico Borromeo), with the linear structure typical of the Fascist architecture.
-The borough was completed in the 1960s, with the construction of new housing projects and new apartment blocks.
+The borgata was inaugurated in 1939, developing along the route of Via della Borgata di Primavalle (the current Via Federico Borromeo), with the linear structure typical of the Fascist architecture, economical and essential in style, and in some buildings was associated with Rationalism.
+From the time of its construction, characteristic features of the new borgata were the extreme poverty of its inhabitants and the lack of public services, especially connections with the city center, a situation that persisted for many years after the Second World War.